Call identifier: H2020-BBI-JTI-2018

 IA-Flagship - 13 proposals

-The evaluation of the proposals will start in September and be finalised in November 2018.
+The evaluation of the proposals started in September 2018 and was finalised in November 2018.

-Applicants will be informed about the outcome of the evaluations by the end of 2018 (indicative timing).
+Applicants were informed about the outcome of the evaluations by the end of 2018.

-The successful proposals will go through the Grant Agreement Preparation (GAP) phase and the deadline for the Grant Agreement signature is 6 May 2019.
+The successful proposals went through the Grant Agreement Preparation (GAP) phase and the deadline for the Grant Agreement signature was 6 May 2019.

-As part of the panel review, hearings will be organised for all submitted flagship proposals, as established in BBI JU’s Annual Work Plan 2018 to:
+As part of the panel review, hearings were organised for all submitted flagship proposals, as established in BBI JU’s Annual Work Plan 2018 to:

 clarify the proposals and help the panel establish their final assessment and scores